MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

   *Checksum* -   The computed checksum of the module, for example, 0x9c4e

   *Timestamp* -   The timestamp of the module, for example,  0x59b1e18f.
-The timestamp is relative to the ???TBD of the ???TBD or is when when the module is loaded ???
+The timestamp is relative to the ???TBD of the ???TBD or is when the module is loaded ???
 TBD.

 ### TTD Events Module Methods

  **ToDisplayString** - ToDisplayString([FormatSpecifier]) - Method which converts the object to its display string representation according to an optional format specifier.
-All of the TTD Lifetime object childern support this method.
+All of the TTD Lifetime object children support this method.

 ### TTD Events Module Name Methods